Edd17369/Linear-Equations-Solver/README.md

 For a  following system:
 ![System](./static/images/screenshot1.png)

-The input of the solver is the system's matrix coefficient
+The input of the solver is the extended system coefficient matrix
 ![Solution](./static/images/screenshot3.png)

 Then the solution is: